Skip to main content

 Real Estate Minor

 Ready to dive into the exciting world of real estate?
-At the University of Louisville’s College of Business, we’ve launched a Real Estate Minor, made possible with help from local real estate pros like LDG Development.
+At the University of Louisville’s College of Business, we’ve launched a Real Estate Minor, which was made possible with help from local real estate pros like LDG Development.
 It’s not just textbooks and lectures – we’re talking Real Estate Economics, Finance, Law, and Development.
-We’re not just building careers; we’re building a pipeline of talent for both local public and private real estate sectors.
+We’re not just building careers; we’re building a talent pipeline for both local public and private real estate sectors.

 Undergraduate Catalog